Father · Son · Holy Spirit

 How to Pray

-Prayer is not a technique or a discipline — it is a relationship.
+Prayer is not a technique — it is a relationship.
 You pray to the Father, through the Son, in the Spirit.
 All three persons of the Trinity are involved in every prayer you offer.
-Here is a complete guide.

 What Prayer Actually Is